-Control arm data files include raw data on safety, efficacy, demographic, and baseline disease characteristics.
+Control arm data files include raw and SDTM data on safety, efficacy, demographic, and baseline disease characteristics.

 The primary objective of the study was to compare the clinical benefit of abiraterone acetate plus prednisone with placebo plus prednisone in patients with metastatic castration-resistant prostate cancer (CRPC) who have failed one or two chemotherapy regimens, one of which contains docetaxel.
 The secondary objectives were to further evaluate the safety profile of abiraterone acetate plus prednisone, further characterize the PK of abiraterone acetate when administered concurrently with prednisone, further explore the potential utility of CTCs as a surrogate for clinical benefit, and evaluate the impact of abiraterone acetate plus prednisone on health related quality of life (QOL).